 - At least 18 credit hours must be graduate MA course credits at the 500 level and above and must have been earned while the student is enrolled in the graduate program.
 Up to three courses at the 500 level and above in mathematics-related disciplines are allowed.

 - Students who have not had the equivalent of MA 405 (Introduction to Linear Algebra and Matrices), MA 407 (Introduction to Modern Algebra), or MA 425- 426 (Mathematical Analysis I and II) must make up these courses.
 Students who have not had the equivalent of MA 426 may take it for graduate credit by registering for MA 591M.
-No more than six credit hours of 400-level courses may be counted toward the degree.
+No more than six credit hours of 400-level courses may be counted toward the degree, however those credits must not be math courses.

 In addition, students must fulfill an in-depth requirement of two two-course sequences or a group of three related courses (to be discussed in consultation with the student’s advisor).